COM 1011: Introduction to Media and the Information Society

-Introduces institutions, practices, and relationships among media and society.
-Examines media within information and entertainment contexts, exploring dimensions of media production, content, audience, and effects.
-The course explores the history of media in the context of current issues faced by publishers of print, broadcast, and online media.
+This course introduces institutions, practices, and relationships among media, as well as social trends influenced by technology in the information society.
+Students examine media within information and entertainment contexts, exploring dimensions of media production, content, audience, and effects.
+The course explores the history of media in the context of current issues faced by producers of print, broadcast, and online media.

 COM 2013: Writing for Media